 - Connect with a diverse group of photographers, industry leading pros, instructors and resources all aimed at advancing our shared passion for photography.

 - Capture stunning shots in the exquisite desert southwest and learn how to elevate your craft to the next level.
 There will be many opportunities to shoot, both during and after the conference.

 - Conserve the natural environment by raising awareness through our art.
 Help preserve the places we love to photograph with a strong focus on stewardship.

-Both in-person and virtual tickets are available for the event on April 16-18 in the Kanab Convention Center.
-We are excited to welcome so many photographers to Kanab this month and experience those “a-ha” moments, when we get sudden insight, comprehension, or inspiration that help to improve our photography.
+Both in-person and virtual tickets are available for the event on March 4-6, 2022 in the Kanab Convention Center.
+We are excited to welcome so many photographers to Kanab and experience those “a-ha” moments, when we get sudden insight, comprehension, or inspiration that help to improve our photography.
 Join us to Connect, Capture, and Conserve!
 Register now at https://outsidersphoto.com/

 Favorite Photography Locations

 Zion National Park: Kanab sits on the East side of the park, which we affectionately call the “quiet” side.
 This is where you can escape the crowds and hustle bustle of the lower canyon.
 You can drive the road into the park and pull over wherever you see interesting scenery and explore!
 The Canyon Overlook Trail is definitely worth a stop and is a great place to go for sunrise.
 There are also trails that originate outside the park to access locations like Cable Mountain and Observation Point.
 But if you want to go into the main canyon, just be aware that advance reservations are required to board the shuttle buses.